 The list of things you can do with an iPhone is nearly endless.
 From browsing the Web to charting stars in the sky, the iPhone is full of possibilities.
-It should come as little surprise the iPhone can double as a mouse or trackpad for a Mac, too.
-It might sound crazy to use a device worth hundreds of dollars as a mouse, but when you are in a pinch, the best tool is the one you have immediately available.
+It should come as little surprise the iPhone can double as a mouse or trackpad for a Mac.
+It may sound crazy to use a device worth hundreds of dollars as a mouse, but when you are in a pinch, the best tool is the one you have immediately available.
 Here is how to use your iPhone as a mouse with your Mac.

-Using Your iPhone as a Mouse
+Using Your iPhone and iPad as a Mouse

-There is no shortage of apps available to help take advantage of the “iPhone as a mouse” notion.
-One of the most popular options around is called “Mobile Mouse Remote.”
+There is no shortage of apps available to help take advantage of the “iPhone (or iPad) as a mouse” notion.
+One of the highly-regarded apps is Mobile Mouse Remote.
 It’s one of a few dozen apps that pop up online offering similar functionality, yet it has also received the best reviews, with support for the iPhone, iPad and Apple Watch.

-Pairing the iPhone
+Pairing the iPhone and iPad

 Mobile Mouse Remote offers users four different ways to pair up with their Mac computer.
 The first is unsurprisingly Wi-Fi.
 This is a great option when you are at home or in an office and have a rock-solid signal.
 There is a peer-to-peer option, which is the least likely of all four options to be used.

 The second most popular option is likely to be Bluetooth.
 Last, but not least, is connecting the iPhone to the Mac via a USB connection.
-This eliminates any aspect of using the iPhone as a “wireless mouse,” but in a pinch it does work this way.
+This eliminates any aspect of using the iPhone as a “wireless mouse,” but in a pinch, it does work this way.
 Note that any method of connection outside of Wi-Fi requires an in-app purchase of $0.99.

 Activating Mouse Functionality